hanrattyjen/CV/README.md

 #### What I am

 * Incredibly motivated to learn all that I can get my hands on.
-* Curious about how the world works and what I can do to contribute to it.
+* Excited about digital education and what I can do to contribute to it.
 * Organised & practical.
 3 small children + Makers Academy === a need to be completely organised all of the time!

 I have a [blog](https://medium.com/@hanratty.jen) that is updated regularly.
 And you can find me on [LinkedIn](https://www.linkedin.com/in/jennifer-hanratty-6977b8109).